aurelien-dm/langgraphgo/README.md

 > **ATTENTION** : This repository is a fork of github.com/AugustDev/langgraphgo which is a fork of github.com/tmc/langgraphgo.
 Nothing is added to this fork and i'm not the author.
 This fork only exist to allow us to use the AddConditionalEdge function added by AugustDev as a PR (not merged) on github.com/tmc/langgraphgo (https://github.com/tmc/langgraphgo/pull/2) with a different package name to avoid any conflict in the management of go dependencies.

+> **TIME TO LIVE** : As soon as the AugustDev's PR is merged into github.com/tmc/langgraphgo (https://github.com/tmc/langgraphgo/pull/2), this fork will be removed.
+This fork is not for long-term use !

 # 🦜️🔗 LangGraphGo